 N.M.
 Rothschild & Sons Limited ("NMR" or "the Company") is the main UK operating subsidiary of Rothschild & Co SCA, the French listed parent company.
-The principal activity of the Company is Global Advisory ("GA"), which focuses on providing advice in the areas of Strategic Advisory and M&A, Financing Advisory encompassing Debt Advisory, Restructuring and Equity Advisory, which includes Investor Advisory where we advise clients around engaging with shareholders on a variety of topics including activism, sustainability and governance.
-Alongside our UK GA business, NMR owns 50.01% of Rothschild & Co Europe B.V. and 100% of Rothschild & Co Australia Limited, which are also GA businesses.
-The remaining 49.99% of Rothschild & Co Europe B.V. is owned by Rothschild Martin Maurel SCS.
+The principal activity of the Company is Global Advisory ("GA"), which focuses on providing advice in the areas of Strategic Advisory and M&A, Financing Advisory encompassing Debt Advisory, Restructuring and Equity Markets Solutions.
+Alongside our UK GA business, NMR owns 50.01% of Rothschild & Co Europe B.V. and 100% of Rothschild & Co Australia Limited, which are the holding companies for our continental European and Australian GA businesses.
+The remaining 49.99% of Rothschild & Co Europe B.V. is owned by Rothschild & Co Continuation Holdings AG.